Warm colors for a warm home.

-Poinsettia and hyacinth: two plants that share the ability of gifting us with an explosion of colors at the heart of winter.
+That’s what Poinsettia and hyacinth have to offer.
+These two plants gift us with an explosion of colors at the heart of winter.

 Poinsettia, coming from the sun

 Native to Mexico, poinsettia bursts into a multitude of colored bracts, which earns it the name of Christmas star.

 No need to wait for the end-of-year holidays to splurge and gift ourselves with one or more, selecting several colors: red, green, white, pink, salmon and purple.

 Leaves of poinsettia are what take on such bright colors, since actual flowers are just teeny-tiny yellow balls that appear in the center.

 Poinsettia is a fragile plant, it is vulnerable to the cold and to drafts.
 Ask that it be wrapped well for transporting it outdoors, and don’t select a plant that is set near the store’s entrance door, where the air is drafty.

 To keep your poinsettia alive for months, take care to water without overdoing it, only when the soil has dried off, by immersing the pot in a container of lukewarm water – cold water would tend to make the leaves fall off – and then drip-dry it off so that still water doesn’t collect in the saucer.
 Set it up in a warm room, 60 to 72°F (15 to 22°C), with abundant indirect light.

 - Here are all the tips on growing poinsettia

 - More specifically, how to make it red again